2acoin/2acoin-wallet-go/README.md

 Important notes:

 * Make sure *2acoin-service* is not running before you start *2ACoin-WalletGo*
+* The wallets you create or generate will be saved to your home folder.
+You can keep them there or move them wherever you want.
+We suggest creating a `.wallets` subfolder and storing your wallets seperate from the app files.
 * If you want the *copy address to clipboard* button to work, install *xclip* or *xsel* (on Debian/Ubuntu: `$ sudo apt install xclip`).
 * If you encounter crashes, open an activity monitor (e.g. `$ htop`), and quit *2acoin-service* (if it is running) before opening a wallet. (this bug is being worked on)